makeitgames/exam-fullstack/README.md

     - Use any CSS framework as you wish
     - Provide screens to list NFT and show item details with user comments
 4. Create `installation.md` and write instruction on how to run your application.
-5. Submit your repository url once your work is ready to review within deadline.
+5. Submit your repository url once your work is ready to review.

 ## Evaluation Criteria
 - Feature completion